paser-group/ICPColocation/TRACK.CROSS.SCRIPT.md

     auth_password => 'tralalerotralala'
   }
 ```
 calls ceilometer_config {} inside manifests/agent/auth.pp .
 This is a TP

+> Handled by TaintPup

 ###### Example-8

 Location:/Users/arahman/PRIOR_NCSU/SECU_REPOS/ostk-pupp/fuel-plugin-plumgrid-2018-06/deployment_scripts/puppet/modules/plumgrid/manifests/init.pp

 class plumgrid is a class that inherits plumgrid::params means a class needs sth. that comes from params.pp which is plumgrid/manifests/

+> Not sure what to make of it as it does not help in security smell identification ... so skipping

 ###### Example-9